Sukankrishnan/21Days21Tips/#day4 (Understand_TypeOfAPIs).md

-Understand what type of requests your API accepts.
+Understand what type of API used in the system.

 When working with APIs, knowing the type of request your API supports is important for building efficient and scalable systems.